dbafromthecold/SqlServerChaosEngineering/slides.md

 "On going exercises to cause failure"

 #### Google - DiRT
-"Hope is not a strategy"
+"Hope is not a strategy" - SRE Team motto

 ---